-The transitional articles of the Energy Reform Decree outlined a process, commonly referred to as Round Zero, for the determination of our initial allocation of rights to continue to carry out exploration and extraction activities in Mexico.
-On August 13, 2014, the Ministry of Energy granted us the right to continue to explore and develop areas that together contain 95% of Mexico's estimated proved reserves of crude oil and natural gas as of December 31, 2013.
+The recent energy reform in Mexico outlined a process, commonly referred to as Round Zero, for the determination of our initial allocation of rights to continue to carry out exploration and production activities in Mexico.
+On August 13, 2014, the Ministry of Energy granted us the right to continue to explore and develop areas that together contain 95.9% of Mexico's estimated proved reserves of crude oil and natural gas.
 The development of the reserves that were assigned to us pursuant to Round Zero, particularly the reserves in the deep waters of the Gulf of Mexico and in shale oil and gas fields in the Burgos basin, will demand significant capital investments and will pose significant operational challenges.
-Pursuant to the terms of the transitional articles of the Energy Reform Decree, our right to develop the reserves assigned to us through Round Zero is conditioned on our ability to develop such reserves in accordance with our development plans, which were based on our technical, financial and operational capabilities at the time.
-We cannot provide assurances that we will have or will be able to obtain, in the time frame that we expect, sufficient resources or the technical capacity necessary to explore and extract the reserves that the Mexican Government assigned to us as part of Round Zero, or that it may grant to us in the future.
-We may also lose the right to continue to extract these reserves if we fail to develop them in accordance with our development plans, which could adversely affect our operating results and financial condition.
+Our right to develop the reserves assigned to us through Round Zero is conditioned on our ability to develop such reserves in accordance with our development plans, which were based on our technical, financial and operational capabilities at the time.
+See "Item 4-History and Development-Recent Energy Reform-Assignment of Exploration and Production Rights" in the Form 20-F. We cannot provide assurances that we will have or will be able to obtain, in the time frame that we expect, sufficient resources or the technical capacity necessary to explore and extract the reserves that the Mexican Government assigned to us as part of Round Zero, or that it may grant to us in the future.
+The decline in oil prices has forced us to make adjustments to our budget, including a significant reduction of our capital expenditures.
+Unless we are able to increase our capital expenditures, we may not be able to develop the reserves assigned to us in accordance with our development plans.
+We would lose the right to continue to extract these reserves if we fail to develop them in accordance with our development plans, which could adversely affect our operating results and financial condition.
 In addition, increased competition in the oil and gas sector in Mexico may increase the costs of obtaining additional acreage in bidding rounds for the rights to new reserves.

-Our ability to make capital expenditures is limited by the substantial taxes and duties that we pay to the Mexican Government and cyclical decreases in our revenues primarily related to lower oil prices.
-The availability of financing may limit our ability to make capital investments that are necessary to maintain current production levels and increase the proved hydrocarbon reserves we are entitled to extract.
-For more information, see "Item 4-Information on the Company-History and Development-Capital Expenditures and Investments" and "-Energy Reform" in the Form 20-F.

-Increased competition in the Mexican energy sector may have a negative impact on our results of operations and financial conditions.
+Our ability to make capital expenditures is limited by the substantial taxes and duties that we pay to the Mexican Government, the ability of the Mexican Government to adjust certain aspects of our annual budget, cyclical decreases in our revenues primarily related to lower oil prices and any constraints on our liquidity.
+The availability of financing may limit our ability to make capital investments that are necessary to maintain current production levels and increase the proved hydrocarbon reserves that we are entitled to extract.
+Nevertheless, the recent energy reform has provided us with opportunities to enter into strategic alliances and partnerships, which may reduce our capital commitments and allow us to participate in projects for which we are more competitive.
+For more information, see "Item 4-Information on the Company-History and Development-Capital Expenditures and Investments" and "-Recent Energy Reform" in the Form 20-F. For more information on the liquidity constraints we are exposed to, see "-We have a substantial amount of indebtedness and other liabilities and are exposed to liquidity constraints, which could make it difficult for us to obtain financing on favorable terms and adversely affect our financial condition, results of operations and ability to repay our debt" above.